jgoizueta/float-formats/README.txt

 =Predefined formats

-A number of common formats are defined as constants in the FltPnt module:
+A number of common formats are defined as constants in the Flt module:

 ==IEEE 754r
 <b>binary</b> floating point representations in little endian order: